LesleyLai/blog/contents/blog/const_and_reference_member_variables/en.md

 ## But I don't want to mutate the member variable!

 The best thing you can do in C++ is to make the member variable `private` and only expose the getter.
-Accessing control still doesn't prevent the class internals from modifying the members, but at least now everything outside the class can't.
+Access control still doesn't prevent the class internals from modifying the members, but at least now everything outside the class can't.

 ```cpp
 class ImmutablePoint {